blakedietz/app-ideas/README.md

 Instead of looking through the list you could just use forward and backward track iPhone controls. (e.g. double tap for next item, triple tap for previous item, quadruple tap for removal).

-## Bike theft map

-## Compare the repetitiveness of different radio stations

-Make a similar service that lists the top posts as tiles

 ## Diagnose Car Engine from Audio Recording

-## Learn to type on smart phone without keyboards

 ## Spell Tower Solver